 Samples & Testimonials: Resume formats span 25 industries

-There’s verbiage above each sample resume explaining the importance of the consumer’s resume passing the applicant tracking system (ATS), which is software that reads an applicant’s resume for keywords found in a job ad.
+There’s verbiage above each sample resume explaining the importance of the consumer’s resume passing the ATS, which is software that reads an applicant’s resume for keywords found in a job ad.
 If the resume lacks said keywords, it is eliminated from consideration.
-Approximately 97 percent of large companies and 65 percent of mid-sized companies use an ATS.
+Approximately 98 percent of large companies and 65 percent of mid-sized companies use ATS.
 The resume our writer created for us was, in fact, ATS compliant.

 Available Plans & Pricing: Fair